Binary branching processes with Moran type interactions: Introduction

 In Section~\ref{sec:PDMP}, we deal with the particular case where the underlying Markov process is a piecewise deterministic Markov process (PDMP).
 In this case, it is possible for two particles to be killed at the same time, meaning that our main result is not directly applicable without further work.
 Working in the particular setting of the neutron transport equation (NTE), see \cite{HortonEtAl2018, cox2020monte}, we overcome this difficulty using the notion of $h$-transform introduced in \cite{cox2020monte} for the NTE.
 We show that particles whose dynamics are given by an appropriately $h$-transformed process fulfil the assumptions of our main theorem, and thus, we may use the $N_{min}$--$N_{max}$ model with the $h$-transformed process in order to obtain estimates for quantities associated to the original process.

 In Section~\ref{sec:numerics}, we focus on some numerical properties of the resampling/selection process.
 First, we make comparisons between the $N_{min}$--$N_{max}$ model and the fixed size Moran type interacting particle system (IPS) for the approximation of quantities related to non-conservative semigroups (cf.~\cite{DelMoral2004,DelMoral2013,BurdzyHolystEtAl1996,BurdzyHolystEtAl2000}), which corresponds to the particular case $N_{min}=N_{max}$ with no branching.
 We observe that in the case of a birth-and-death process, $X$, with branching rate given by $X_t\wedge M$ for some $M>0$ and state-dependent Markov transitions, the computational cost, measured as the number of resampling/selection events, is significantly lower when using the $N_{min}$--$N_{max}$ algorithm.
 We also study the bias and standard deviation of an estimator for the normalised empirical stationary distribution for each of the $N_{min}$--$N_{max}$ and fixed size Moran type IPS.
 Letting $M$ go to infinity, we provide numerical evidence that the number of interactions, bias and standard deviation stabilise for the $N_{min}$--$N_{max}$ process, whereas these quantities grow linearly for the fixed size Moran type IPS process.
 Based on these simulations, we conjecture that the results of Section~\ref{sec:mainresult} hold true in situations where the branching rate is unbounded and thus where the Moran type process is undefined.
-In the final part of Section~\ref{sec:numerics}, we introduce a filtering method to deal with some of the numerical discrepancies that occur when the variance of the number of resampling/selection events is high.
+In the final part of Section~\ref{sec:numerics}, we introduce a two-level method to deal with some of the numerical discrepancies that occur in the large-time limit when computing Lyapunov exponents.